juice-shop/pwning-juice-shop/appendix/solutions.md

 3. Write a script that simultaneously executes three requests to
    <http://localhost:3000/rest/products/reviews> with body e.g. `{id:
    "ZQdzyRCbwQ4ys3PCG"}` and run it.
-4. If your 3 requests get handled asynchronously withing an (artificial) 150ms time window, you will cause a race condition and all will get through and each increase the like counter by one to a total of three!
+4. If your 3 requests get handled asynchronously within an (artificial) 150ms time window, you will cause a race condition and all will get through and each increase the like counter by one to a total of three!